thingbaijam/data/MLnz20/README.md

 # MLnz20
-This is a _provisional_ NZ Local network magnitude MLnz20 dataset derived from offline processed Geonet Rapid data over a  Seiscomp "nightly" developement instance.
+This file is a _provisional_ NZ Local network magnitude MLnz20 dataset derived from offline processed Geonet Rapid event data and computed over a Gempa Seiscomp "Nightly" developement instance.

-It is a SeisComp _developement_ magnitude implementation derived from _Rhoades et al._ (2021, https://doi.org/10.1785/0120200252)
+It is a SeisComp _development_ magnitude implementation derived from _Rhoades et al._ (2021).
+This computation is originally based on a GNS Seiscomp Nightly V7.0 (Development) implementation and will be upgraded over time

+Results are to be considered informational for science and development purposes as they are issued from a SeisComp development instance and subject to modifications.
-The dataset will be superseded when MLnz20 is implemented into GeoNet Rapid Productioni chain.
+This dataset will be superseded as MLnz20 is implemented into GeoNet Rapid Production chain.

+## Dataset description
-MLnz20 network magnitudes are processed routinely offline every month from the GeoNet rapid solution.
-More frequent updates will be provided as required (event response for instance).
+MLnz20 network magnitudes are processed routinely offline every month from GeoNet rapid event solutions.
+More frequent updates are provided as required (event response for instance).
-Process is originally based on a GNS Seiscomp Nightly V7.0 (Development) implementation and will  be upgraded over time
 Events ID and magnitudes are only displayed when MLnz20 and MLv are both successfully computed.

-Results are to be considered informational for science and development purposes as they are issued from a SeisComp development instance and subject to modifications.

 Dataset starts from January 2024 onward and will be updated regularly.
-Dataset files will cover a year each maximum provided large number of potential entries.
+Dataset files cover a year maximum provided large number of potential entries.

 Fields | Description |